This article describes some notes about MIPS with a focus on the ELF object file format, GCC, binutils, and LLVM/Clang.

 In MIPS16 and microMIPS modes, text labels are marked with the

-or STO_MIPS_MICROMIPS
+STO_MIPS_MIPS16 or STO_MIPS_MICROMIPS bit, and

 their addresses have bit 0 set.
 This affects how labels and their